 Step 2: Arrange the Crudité Platter

 Crudités is pronounced cru-da-tay and is just a fancy French word for raw vegetables!
 Simply, crudités are a French appetizer of sliced or whole vegetables served with a vinaigrette or dipping sauce.

 Yes!
-But, place your veggies in an ice bath to keep them crisp and place them in the refrigerator until ready to serve.
+But, wrap your veggies in a damp kitchen towel to keep them crisp and place them in the refrigerator until ready to serve.